-When we talk about boutique instrument cables or custom cables, we want to feel good about the buy.
+When we talk about boutique instrument cables or custom cables, we want to feel good about buying.
 Where is the wire milled?
 For instance - here at Rattlesnake Cable Company, we go WAY out of our way to get our cabled milled in the US.
 Some companies outsource work.
-Again, a family business like ours hires locally to build a team to build your cables.
+Again, family business like ours hires locally to build a team to build your cables.
 Customer service is critical.
-Look up reviews and see how business treat their customers AFTER buying.
+Look up reviews and see how company treat their customers AFTER buying.
 How did they handle complaints?
 How did they handle repairs, etc.

 So when we talk about cable specs, if they are the same, this is what separates the brands.